a row of terraced houses

 4. Check on the roof

 Roofs can sometimes fall into the ‘out of sight, out of mind’ category for homeowners, until there’s a problem that needs our attention.
-Older homes can have more vulnerable roofs as they simply have been through more, so checking on them regularly can help you spot any leaks and cracks before they turn into a full renovation job.
+Older homes can have more vulnerable roofs as they have simply been through more, so checking on them regularly can help you spot any leaks and cracks before they turn into a full renovation job.

 5. Inspect the foundation